void-linux/void-packages/CONTRIBUTING.md

     $ xgensum -i <pkgname>

+### Adopting a template

+If a template is orphaned (maintained by `orphan@voidlinux.org`) or the current `maintainer` has not contributed to Void in over a year, template maintainership can be adopted by someone else.
+To ensure a template gets the care it needs, template adopters should be familiar with the package and have an established history of contributions to Void.
+Those who have contributed several updates, especially for the template in question, are good candidates for template maintainership.

+It is best to adopt a template when making another change to it.
+When adopting the template, add your name or username and email to the `maintainer` field in the template, and mention the adoption in your commit message, for example:

+    libfoo: update to 1.2.3, adopt.

+### Orphaning a template

+If you no longer wish to maintain a template, you can remove yourself as maintainer by setting the `maintainer` field in the template to `Orphaned <orphan@voidlinux.org>`.
+The commit message should mention this, for example:

+    libfoo: orphan.

+It is not necessary to make other changes to the template when orphaning, and incrementing the revision (triggering a rebuild) is not necessary either.

 ### Committing your changes

 After making your changes, please check that the package builds successfully.
 From the top level directory of your local copy of the `void-packages` repository, run: